 I get asked again and again for book recommendations that will appeal to kids who are sports-obsessed.
 These novels and middle grade books are great sports books for kids that will help pass the time when the weather is not conducive to getting out there on the field.
 I've tried to include books about a variety of sports.
 Besides the big three—basketball, baseball and football—you will find sports novels featuring young athletes who ice skate, play tennis, run track, and more.

 These sports books for kids focus on fiction (bonus points if you spot the sole nonfiction book) and are aimed at kids ages 8 and up.
 Anyone who has ever tried to find a sports book for their child has come across the vast supply of books written by Matt Christopher.
-I haven’t included any on this list, instead giving you alternatives that you might have overlooked.
-(Note: book covers and titles are affiliate links.)
+I haven't included any on this list, instead giving you alternatives that you might have overlooked.
+(Note: book titles are affiliate links that earn from qualifying purchases.)

 More sports books for kids: